yitaozh/yitaozh.github.io/source/_posts/395-Longest-Substring-with-At-Least-K-Repeating-Characters.md

 ## Hints/Notes

 * sliding window
-* need to introduce a new parameter distinct count and enumerate on it
+* need to introduce a new parameter distinct count and enumerate on it, without the parameter we don't know how to shrink the subarray

 ## Solution